Homemade Spaghetti Sauce:

 - 1/3 cup dried basil or 1/2 cup fresh basil chopped fine

 - 1/3 cup fresh parsley chopped

 - 1 Tbs balsamic vinegar

 - 1 Tbs honey

-- 1/3 cup grated Parmesan or Romano Cheese
+- 1/3 cup Parmesan cheese grated, or Romano Cheese

-- Add in finely chopped onion and saute for 10 minutes
+- Add finely chopped onion to the pot and saute for 10 minutes

-- Add in tomatoes, basil, parsley, Italian seasoning, black pepper, balsamic, and honey.
+- Add in tomatoes, tomato paste, basil, parsley, Italian seasoning, black pepper, balsamic, and honey.

 - Stir well, and bring to a low boil

 - Reduce heat and let simmer for 1 hour 30 minutes, uncovered, and stir often.
 Keep an eye on it so it doesn't burn, but make sure it simmers.